nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 * No migration effort (and associated disruption) needed

 Cons:
-* No clear path to extend organizational ownership permissions to earthaccess maintainers outside of NSIDC
+* Maintains sources of collaboration friction, such as there being no clear path to extend organizational ownership permissions to earthaccess maintainers outside of NSIDC
 * Vulnerability to disruption by changes within the federal government, including shutdowns, funding changes, or dissolution of organizations.
+* This project, and particularly, related repositories are hard to discover within the NSIDC GitHub org or aren't able to be placed within this org.
+* Cross-repository actions and worflows are harder to orchestrate so documenting multiple related projects together (e.g., python_cmr, R earthdatalogin) is challenging

 ### Option 2: Move to an independent org, e.g. `earthaccess-dev`.